keithasaurus/simple_html/README.md

 # **kwargs: recommended for most cases
 div.attrs(id="some-id", height="100")

-# *args: useful for attributes that may be reserved keywords, when type constraints are desired,
+# *args: useful for attributes that may be reserved keyword or when type constraints are desired,
-# or when multiple of the same attribute are needed.
-Presets and raw tuples can be used interchangeably.
+# Presets and raw tuples can be used interchangeably.
 div.attrs(("id", "some-id"), ("height", "100"))

 div.attrs(("id", "some-id"), height(100))